 According to the sportswriter, Livingston was labeled by his fellow Phillies as “one of the hustling-est catchers in the league.”
 He was also known as one of the quietest, saying: “Most of my talking is to the pitcher. … I figure the batter isn’t bothered much with chatter.
 And when a fellow comes sliding home with his spikes up, you can’t talk him into being out.
 You have to tag him.”
 Coach Hans Lobert of the Phillies said: “He’s my kind of ballplayer – has lots of guts, can hit in the clutch, and keeps his mouth shut.”

 In December 1951, the Dodgers released Livingston and he was hired as manager of Shreveport in the Texas League.
 He led the Shreveport team in 1952 and 1953.
 In 1952 he played in most of Shreveport’s games, batting .274.
-That year was also his best year as a minor-league manager; the team ended the season with an 84-77 record and won the Texas League championship.
+That year was also his best year as a minor-league manager; the team ended the regular season with an 84-77 record and went on to win the Texas League championship playoffs.

 On October 1, 1953, Livingston signed a contract to manage Shreveport again in 1954, but the club fired him for opening Mickey Livingston’s Bar and Cocktail Lounge at the Jefferson Hotel in downtown Shreveport.
 He appealed his case through various baseball channels, and later through the courts, but ultimately lost his case.
 The United States District Court for the western district of Louisiana found that he had not asked the club’s permission to open the business, and that the Shreveport organization had the right to expect his full participation with the team.
 Furthermore, the court said, his owning a bar did not provide a good image for the team, or a good role model for the fans: “Although there is nothing illegal in the proper operation of a bar, it was as wrong for plaintiff to enter into such a business as it would be for a preacher or teacher.
 Such people, and baseball managers, are prominently before the public eye.
 Their conduct in all things should be above reproach.
 By his action plaintiff set an unpardonable example before the children and young people in this community.
 He stigmatized his position and his team.”
 The court also found that the team and the league had the right to make the decision to terminate Livingston.
 The ruling was to become a landmark in arbitration law.

-Mickey Livingston died in a veterans hospital in Houston on April 3, 1983.
+Mickey Livingston died in a veterans hospital in Houston on April 3, 1983, at age 68.
 His last known residence was Galveston, Texas.
 He was survived by his wife, Margaret Darby Livingston, and three children, Donald, Judy, and Sarah.
 He was buried in Rosemont Cemetery in Newberry, South Carolina.

 June 1, 2011